vektorlab/pyvideo2/content/posts/getting_the_job_the_do's_and_don'ts_of_landing_a_python_job.md

 Speakers: [Brian Moloney]
 Tags: [hiring, job, pycon, pycon2011]
 ThumbnailUrl: 'http://a.images.blip.tv/Pycon-PyCon2011GettingTheJobTheDosAndDontsOfLandingAPython220.png'
-Title: '"Getting the job: the do''s and don''ts of landing a Python job"'
+Title: 'Getting the job: the do''s and don''ts of landing a Python job'
 date: '2011-03-11'
 ---
 Getting the job: the do's and don'ts of landing a Python job